Internet Explorer (IE) version detection in JavaScript

 For example, to check support for the display: table CSS-property, we should formally do it following way:

-But considering that display: table is for a long time supported by all browsers other than IE, and that IE supports it as of version 8, it is enough just to check IE version indirectly:
+But considering that display: table is supported for a long time by all non-IE browsers and IE8+ supports it, it is enough just to check IE version indirectly:

 alert('{display: table} is not supported');